How To Start Singing Now

 “The health benefits of singing are both physiological and psychological.
-Its physical benefits include increasing oxygenation of the blood stream and working major muscle groups in the upper body.
+Its physical benefits include increasing oxygenation of the bloodstream and working major muscle groups in the upper body.

 Psychologically it has the positive effect of reducing stress levels through the action of the endocrine system which is linked to the sense of emotional well-being.”

 Singing is something the entire family can do together - and it is free.
 If you're feeling down, try singing the blues away.